 The average woman experiences a midlife crisis at the age of 44.
 On average these crises last anywhere from 2-5 years.
 The two most common female reasons for a midlife crisis are that their children are suddenly gone and that their lifestyle changes enable more opportunities.
-It could also be cause by menopause.
+It could also be caused by menopause.
 Not to mention other biological and psychological changes.
-Women this age may also been asking themselves if they have been living to their full potential.
-In this “Midlife Crisis Series” we are going to explore the different ways that therapy can help during this new life chapter.
+Women this age may also be asking themselves if they have been living to their full potential.
+In this “Midlife Crisis Series,” we are going to explore the different ways that therapy can help during this new life chapter.

 How to Know If You’re Experiencing a Midlife Crisis